lucascaleida/copilot-go/memory-bank/techContext.md

 ## 1. Core Technologies

--   **Programming Language:** Python (version 3.7+ recommended for broader library support and f-strings, etc.).
+-   **Programming Language:** Python (version 3.7+ recommended).
--   **Local Database:** SQLite3.
--   **External Database Interface:**
-    -   Standard Python DB API 2.0 compliant libraries.
+-   **Command-Line Interface:** `argparse` module (Python standard library) for handling runtime arguments (e.g., target selection).
+-   **Data Sources:**
+    -   Primary: MySQL (external, self-hosted or cloud).
+    -   Fallback: SQLite3 (local file-based).
+-   **Data Targets:**
+    -   SQLite3 (local file-based).
+    -   Azure MySQL (cloud-hosted MySQL, requires SSL).
+-   **Database Interaction:**
-    -   `pandas` for reading from SQL and writing to SQL (uses SQLAlchemy or specific connectors under the hood).
+    -   `pandas` for reading from SQL and writing to SQL.
-    -   `SQLAlchemy Core` (optional, for more generic SQL dialect handling if needed, or if pandas is used).
-    -   Specific database connectors as required by the source database (e.g., `psycopg2-binary`, `mysql-connector-python`, `pyodbc`).
-The exact connector will depend on the user's external database.
+    -   `SQLAlchemy` as an abstraction layer used by pandas and for engine creation.
+    -   `mysql-connector-python` as the specific connector for all MySQL communications (source and Azure target).

 ## 2. Development Setup

--   A Python environment (e.g., venv, conda).
+-   Python environment (e.g., venv, conda).
--   Installation of necessary Python packages via `pip`.
-A `requirements.txt` file will be maintained.
+-   Installation of Python packages via `pip` from `requirements.txt`.
-    -   Initially: `pandas` (which pulls in `numpy` and often `sqlalchemy`).
-    -   The specific database connector for the external DB.
--   An IDE or text editor (e.g., VS Code, PyCharm).
+-   IDE or text editor.
--   Access to a sample or test version of the external database view, if possible, for development and testing.
+-   Access to the primary external MySQL database and the target Azure MySQL database for testing.
--   A SQLite client (e.g., DB Browser for SQLite, `sqlite3` CLI) for inspecting the local database.
+-   SQLite client for inspecting the local database.

 ## 3. Technical Constraints & Considerations

--   **Database Credentials:** Secure handling of external database credentials is paramount.
-Options:
+-   **Database Credentials:** Secure handling remains crucial. `config.ini` stores them; consider environment variables for production.
-    -   Environment variables (recommended for production-like setups).
-    -   Configuration file (e.g., `config.ini`, `config.json`) with appropriate file permissions and .gitignore entry.
-    -   User input at runtime (less suitable for automation).
-    *For initial development, a configuration file might be the most straightforward, with clear instructions on securing it.*
--   **Data Volume:** The performance of "truncate-and-load" might degrade with extremely large datasets.
-If the view contains millions of rows, alternative strategies or optimizations (chunking data, direct database-to-database tools if available) might be needed in the future.
-For now, pandas' `to_sql` with `if_exists='replace'` is a good starting point.
--   **Schema Changes:** The current plan assumes the schema of the source view is relatively stable.
-If the view's schema changes frequently, the script might break or require manual updates to the local table structure.
-Pandas `to_sql` can often handle creating the table based on the DataFrame's dtypes, which helps with initial setup.
+-   **Azure MySQL Connectivity:**
+    -   Requires SSL. `ssl_mode` is configured in `config.ini` (e.g., 'require').
+    -   If Azure's default CA is not sufficient or if client certificates are used, `ssl_ca`, `ssl_cert`, `ssl_key` might be needed in `config.ini`.
+    -   The database specified in `[azure_mysql_db]` (e.g., `vehicles_db`) must exist, or the user must have permissions to create it.
+The script handles table creation/replacement.
+-   **Network Reliability:**
--   **Network Reliability:** The script needs a stable network connection to the external database during the synchronization process.
+    -   The script now has a fallback mechanism: if the primary external MySQL source is unreachable, it can use the local SQLite DB as a source.
+    -   Stable connection to the chosen *target* (SQLite or Azure MySQL) is still required during the write phase.
+-   **Data Volume:** "Truncate-and-load" performance considerations remain for very large datasets.
+-   **Schema Changes:** The script assumes the source schema (from primary external DB or fallback SQLite) is consistent for the target table.
--   **Python Version:** Ensure compatibility with the Python version available in the user's environment.
+-   **Python Version:** Compatibility with Python 3.7+ is targeted.

-## 4. Key Dependencies (Initial List for `requirements.txt`)
+## 4. Key Dependencies (`requirements.txt`)

 ```
 # Core data handling
 pandas

-# For SQLite (often built-in with Python, but pandas might use SQLAlchemy for it)
-sqlalchemy # SQLAlchemy is used by pandas.to_sql for many database types
+# SQLAlchemy is used by pandas.to_sql for many database types and for engine creation

-# Placeholder for the external database connector - TO BE DETERMINED
-# Example: psycopg2-binary (for PostgreSQL)
+sqlalchemy

+# MySQL connector for both primary source and Azure MySQL target
-# Example: mysql-connector-python (for MySQL)
+mysql-connector-python
-# Example: pyodbc (for SQL Server, Oracle, etc.)
 ```
-The specific external database connector will be added once the user specifies the database type.
+(`argparse` is part of the Python standard library and does not need to be listed in `requirements.txt`.)

 ## 5. Tool Usage Patterns

--   **Configuration File:** A `config.ini` file will be used to store database connection strings, view names, and local SQLite file paths.
-The `configparser` module in Python will be used to read this file.
+-   **Configuration File (`config.ini`):**
+    -   Centralized storage for all database connection strings (primary source, local SQLite, Azure MySQL).
+    -   Stores source query, table names, SSL parameters for Azure.
+    -   Contains general operational settings: `default_target`, `target_argument_enabled`, `fallback_to_local_source_on_failure`.
+    -   Read using Python's `configparser` module.
+-   **Command-Line Arguments:**
+    -   `argparse` module used to process arguments like `--target` to override the default target database.
--   **Logging:** Python's built-in `logging` module configured to output to both console and a file (e.g., `sync.log`).
+-   **Logging:** Python's built-in `logging` module configured for detailed operational feedback to console (and potentially a file, though not explicitly configured in script yet).
+-   **Custom Exceptions:** `SourceConnectionError` used to manage control flow for source fallback.